Biographer, Playwright, Actor, Novelist Blog: https://sarahardywrites.blogspot.com/

 For more about Gay Sweatshop theatre see http://www.unfinishedhistories.com/history/companies/gay-sweatshop/any-woman-can/ and see http://www.unfinishedhistories.com/history/companies/gay-sweatshop/ and for info regarding the division into a male and female company see http://www.unfinishedhistories.com/history/companies/gay-sweatshop/the-decision-to-split/

-For interesting oddities about the novel see https://sarahardywrites.blogspot.com/
+For interesting oddities about the novel see https://sarahardywrites.blogspot.com/ where you can leave a comment or message for me.

 The carousel images above (click on the pic, click on the arrows) comprise a Haphazard Retrospective.